terraform-google-modules/terraform-google-kubernetes-engine/test/fixtures/stub_domain/README.md

-# Simple Regional Cluster
+# Stub Domains Cluster

-This example illustrates how to create a simple cluster.
+This example illustrates how to create a cluster that adds custom stub domains to kube-dns.

+It will:
+- Create a cluster
+- Remove the default kube-dns configmap
+- Add a new kube-dns configmap with custom stub domains

 [^]: (autogen_docs_start)